AtolagbeMuiz/AtolagbeMuiz/README.md

 <!--### README under construction🚧-->
 <!-- - 🦄 I am available for Entry Level/Junior and Internship Back-End Roles.-->

-- 🔭 I’m currently working on becoming a better software architect.
+- 🔭 I’m currently working on becoming a better Software Architect.
 - 💪 My strength is Back-End Software Development with C# using .NET frameworks.
 - 🦄 I am available for .NET Back-End Roles.
 - 🌱 I mainly uses .NET technlogies for my work but open to learn new technologies⚙️.